<> <> <> <>

 A lot of women may be familiar with Kegels, as these are often recommended after childbirth, and are named after Dr. Kegel (yep, he was a real person!) who studied and practised sexual medicine in the 1940s.

-He discovered that exercises involving pelvic floor muscles were helpful to treat incontinence in women.
+He discovered that exercises involving pelvic floor muscles were helpful in treating incontinence in women.

-Since then, it's been discovered that men can benefit from these exercises to improve erectile function, and they are now recommended by a range of medical associations and experts for people developing ED.
+Since then, it has been discovered that men can benefit from these exercises to improve erectile function, and they are now recommended by a range of medical associations and experts for people developing ED.

 But first things first: what is a kegel?